wikimedia/oojs-ui/README.md

 Quick start
 ----------

-# Clone the repo, `git clone https://git.wikimedia.org/git/oojs/ui.git`.
+1. Clone the repo, `git clone https://git.wikimedia.org/git/oojs/ui.git`.

-# Install Grunt command-line utility.
-$ npm install -g grunt-cli
+1. Install Grunt command-line utility:<br>`$ npm install -g grunt-cli`

-# Install dev dependencies and build the distribution files.
+1. Install dev dependencies and build the distribution files:<br>`$ npm install`
-$ npm install

-# You can now copy the distribution files from the dist directory into your project.
+1. You can now copy the distribution files from the dist directory into your project.

 Versioning
 ----------